What is a Protection Order?

 Purpose and qualifying abuse:

-• An Anti-Harassment Protection Order (AHPO) is a court order that can prohibit contact and specific behaviors by someone whose behavior alarms, annoys or harasses that serve no legitimate purpose.
+- An Anti-Harassment Protection Order (AHPO) is a court order that can prohibit contact and specific behaviors by someone whose behavior alarms, annoys, or harasses and that serve no legitimate purpose.

 What can an AHPO do?